jobliz/naiveutils/README.md

 Currently implemented
 ---------------------

 * `cat`
     * `cat_1.c`: Very naive `cat` implementation without flags nor using `getopt`.
 Emits compiler warnings.
 * `cp`
     * `cp_1.c`: Very naive `cp` implementation without flags nor using `getopt`.
 Can only copy one file to one destination.
 Does not emit compiler warnings.
+* `find`
+    * `find_1.c`: Very naive `find` implementation without flags nor using `getopt`.
+Emits compiler warnings.
+Receives a path that will be traversed recursively and a substring to look for in each result.
+Case dependent.

 Notes
 -----